Stella Rand, MBE

 Stella's funeral took place at Weeley Crematorium on Monday 29 November 2021.
-The funeral was broadcast online and a recording will be available within 48 hours.
+The funeral was broadcast online and the recording is available until 27 December.
 Instructions on how to watch are below.

 - Please make a note of the following:

 Username = saso8008